ShopTalk - Winter Share

 When can I pick up my share?

 The root cellar will be open every other week (from Mon - Sun) to pick up your share.
+The first share week starts Monday, December 4 and ends on Sunday, December 10.
 The distribution calendar is posted on our website.
 All posted share amounts are for a single share.
 If you only want to come to the cellar once a month (every other distribution) feel free to take double the posted amount.
 Please check off your name on the clipboard (on the table).
 If you take a month's worth of produce, please mark down for two distributions.
 Using this check-off sheet will help us keep track of our vegetable stocks and make sure that we have plenty of food for the entire winter.

 What do I do with all of this food?